 Designing Your API

-In the previous chapter, we’ve been introduced to APIs, MuleSoft and its capabilities lso, we’ve gained some insights on a bigger picture of what we’re trying to build the API Network.
+In the previous chapter, we have learnt about MuleSoft and its capabilities.
+Also, we’ve gained some insights on APIs, API-led Connectivity, and what we’re trying to build – the API Network.

-In this chapter, we shall learn how to get started with an API Design and also design an API Specification using the RESTful APL Modeling Language (RAML.
+After having a basic understanding of the fundamental concepts of MuleSoft, in this chapter, we shall learn about the Lifecycle of an API Design, compare various API Design Modelling Languages and learn various aspects of API Design and API Fragments also get an hands-on practise designing an API Specification using the RESTful APL Modeling Language (RAML).

+API Design being a primary and a crucial step towards building a successful Application Network, the goal of this chapter is to enable you to design an API using the best practices and industry standards.

 …

 What you can expect from this chapter: